porridgewithraisins/x11c/README.md

 An xclip alternative, with support for pasting multiple targets.

+Only touches the main (ctrl+c, right-click + copy) clipboard, doesn't touch the primary selection (middle click) or secondary or the cut buffer.

 ### Why not xclip

 You can't expose data with multiple targets, making it unfit for usage in a clipboard manager that wants to support rich text / images in web apps like google docs.
 And it has lots of additional functionality that I don't need.